How to survive if russia uses nukes in Ukraine

 - Eat only products from hermetically sealed containers and drink only bottled water that has been hermetically sealed.

-- Don't forget about pets, and remember: regardless of your social status, everyone is equal in this situation.
+- Don't forget about pets, and remember that regardless of your social status, everyone is equal in this situation.

 How long does radiation contamination last?